Due Diligence Checking Limited – Terms and Conditions for the Supply of Services

 5.3 This clause 5 shall survive termination of the Contract.

 6.1We shall store securely all Disclosure documents we receive in accordance with relevant legislation and the Relevant Authority’s Code of Practice (as appropriate and according to the body to which the Disclosure application is made).
 Once stored, Disclosures will only be accessed by our Counter-signatories to the extent necessary:

 (a) (where permitted by law) to communicate the contents of a Disclosure to a third party or verify the legitimacy of the Applicant’s copy of the Disclosure to a third party PROVIDED THAT the Applicant provides prior written consent to such communication, the relevant third party is entitled to ask Exempted Questions of the Applicant and the applicable time period since the date of issue of the Disclosure has not expired;

 (b) to facilitate disposal of the Disclosure; or

 (c) to comply with law or the order of any Court or other body of competent jurisdiction.

-6.2 We will use data held in any format relating to you or the Applicant only for internal account management, demographic and internal market planning purposes.
+6.2 We may use contact details at your organisation to send marketing communications or sector-specific updates (with the consent of the individuals concerned or as otherwise permitted by applicable law).
+We will not otherwise use data held in any format relating to you or the Applicant for any purposes other than internal account management, demographic and internal market planning purposes.
 We may use extracts of the data for other marketing purposes provided neither you nor the Applicant can be identified from such use.
 We will not use the Applicant's data for any other purpose and for the avoidance of doubt we will not pass data to any third parties (other than as required by law or the provision of the Services) without the Applicant’s consent.
 We will not copy, sample or file Disclosure information in any form other than the original form provided by the Relevant Authority.